Skip to content

 For jobs that pass pre-screening, the system performs per-skill verification against the job’s requirements.
 Each required skill is evaluated:

 This isn’t keyword matching.
-It’s structured evaluation.
+It’s contextual semantic evaluation.
 The system doesn’t just check if “React” appears in your profile.
-It assesses how strong your evidence is for React based on what you’ve actually built.
+It assesses the strength of evidence for React proficiency based on what you’ve actually built, how recently you used it, and in what capacity — a candidate who led a React migration at scale scores differently than one who completed a tutorial project.

 Stage 4: Composite scoring